rex-makusia/Infrastructure-as-Code/Notes-1-1.md

 | Archiectures                   | Monolithic (fewer, larger moving parts)  | Microservices(more, smaller parts) |
 |                                |                                          |                                    |

+- Another Definition of ***Infrastructure as Code*** is a Cloud Age approach to automating cloud infrastructure in a way that embraces continual change to achieve high reliability and quality.

+### DevOps and Infrastructure as Code

 - **DevOps** is, first and foremost, about people,culture and ways of working.
 Tools and practices like Infrastructure as Code are vaiablue to the extent that they bridge gaps and improve collaboration, but they aren't enough.

+### The Path to the Cloud Age

+- The mid-2010s could be considered the Shadow Age of IT.
+The Cloud, DevOps, continuos delivery, and Infrastructure as Code were mainly used by startups or skunkworks digital departments or larger organizations.
+These departments were usually set up outside the remit of the organization, partly to protect them from organization's cultural norms and formal policies, which people sometimes called "antibodies".

+- The mantra of the Shadow Age ws "move fast and break things."
+People saw casting aside the shackles of Iro Age governance as the key to explosive growth.
+In the view of digital  hipsters, it was time to leave the crusty old-times to change advisory board (CAB) meetings, mainframes, and bankruptcies

 ![The path from the Iron Age to the Cloud Age](./Chap-01-assets/Figure-1-1.png) Figure 1-1.
 The path from the Iron Age to the Cloud Age